odriverobotics/ODrive/docs/interfaces.md

 ### UART

-UART0 is enabled by default with a baudrate of 115200 on the pins as shown in [Pinout](#pinout).
+UART_A is enabled by default with a baudrate of 115200 on the pins as shown in [Pinout](#pinout).
 Don't forget to also connect GND of the two UART devices.
-You can use `odrv0.config.uart0_baudrate` to change the baudrate and `odrv0.config.enable_uart0` to disable/reenable UART0.
+You can use `odrv0.config.uart_a_baudrate` to change the baudrate and `odrv0.config.enable_uart_a` to disable/reenable UART_A.

 ## CAN Simple Protocol